jonyan/portfolio-2018/content/work/yahoo.md

 	<div class="row container-vertical-margin">
 		<div class="col-lg-5 col-md-12" data-aos="fade-right" data-aos-anchor-placement="top-bottom" data-aos-once="true" data-aos-duration="600">
 			<h3 class="primary-text-color no-margin-bottom">
-				A Social App for the Household
+				Circus
 			</h2>
 			<h3 class="secondary-text-color header-margin-bottom">
-				Designing a New Product from Scratch
+				A Social App for the Home
 			</h3>
 		</div>
 		<div class="offset-lg-1 col-lg-6 col-md-12" data-aos="fade-left" data-aos-anchor-placement="top-bottom" data-aos-once="true" data-aos-duration="600">
 			<p>
 				My second project at Yahoo was a new social mobile app for the home conceived by my team.
-Similar to Yahoo Easy Groups, this app that we nicknamed “Circus” also targeted families; however, instead of a place to easily share photos, this app focused on being an internal news feed for households.
+Similar to Yahoo Easy Groups, this app, nicknamed “Circus,” also targeted families; however, instead of a place to easily share photos, this app served as an internal news feed for households.
 			</p>
 			<p>
-				At a high level, Circus was meant to be the command center of the home – a place users could go to get updated on the status of their family members as well as their home.
-Apple had just launched HomeKit at the beginning of the summer and from a strategic perspective, my team wanted to take a first mover advantage in building one of the first meaningful apps with HomeKit.
+				At a high level, Circus was the command center of the home &#8212; a place users could go to get updated on the status of their family members and their physical home.
+Apple had just launched HomeKit at the beginning of the summer and from a strategic perspective, we wanted to take advantage of being a first mover by building one of the first meaningful apps with HomeKit.
 			</p>
 			<p>
-				We envisioned a newsfeed that could be populated with user generated and auto generated device statuses.
+				At its center, Circus would have a newsfeed that could be populated with user generated and auto generated device statuses.
 For instance, if a household had a Ring doorbell, a status of “Doorbell Rang at 4:30 PM Today” would appear, or if the household had a smart bowl for pets, a status of “Bella ate at 6 PM Today” would appear.
 Additionally, if Jason, a 16 year old left to go to the movies, he could write a status of “Going to the movies with Fred.
 Back by 5:30 PM for dinner!” to notify his parents.
 			</p>
 			<p>
-				Further, as the command center of the app, we envisioned the ability to control your smart devices from one central app.
-At the time, each smart device had its own app used to control it, making the experience fragmented and time consuming.
+				Further, as the command center of the home, we envisioned the ability to control your smart devices from one central app.
+At the time, there wasn’t a central way to control all of your smart devices, especially if they belonged to different brands.
+Each smart ecosystem had its own app used to control it, making the smart home experience highly fragmented and frustrating.
 			</p>
 		</div>
 	</div>